 Pin/Password: Is the numeric pin you initially created when you applied to Motlow CollegeMyMoltow plus your first name initial (using a capital letter) and last name initial (lowercase); example 123456De (unless you have changed it since initially applying to Motlow) plus your first name initial (capital letter) and your last name initial (lowercase letter).

-MyMotlow: You must use your Student ID ( SSN or Student "A" number) and your PIN.
+MyMotlow: You must use your Student ID (Student "A" number and use a capital A or it will not allow access) and your PIN.

 MSCC Online (D2L) ID: ID is (First Initial, Last Name and MMDD of birth date).
 Numeric Pin/Password: This will be the same as your email and computer login.

 NOTE: You may visit Computer Login Procedures for five logins to remember.
 Also note that classes do not appear in D2L until the first day of classes for each term.

 I just changed my password and now neither the old or new password works.

 Close down all open Internet browser windows and then reopen Motlow's homepage and log back in.

 When I try to login to MyMotlow, I get an error something about a TIP?

 This is usually caused by using AOL.
 All you have to do is minimize AOL once you get on the Internet, and bring up Internet Explorer and login from there.

 I am trying to access the library databases, but it won't accept my password.